JVC: Post-war

-In 1953, JVC became majority-owned by the Panasonic Corporation.
-Panasonic released its ownership in 2007.
+In 1953, JVC became majority-owned by the Matsushita Corporation.
+Matsushita released its ownership in 2007.

 In the 1960s, JVC established the Nivico (Nippon Victor Corporation) brand for Delmonico's line of console televisions and stereos.

 In 1970, JVC marketed the Videosphere, a portable cathode-ray tube (CRT) television inside a space-helmet-shaped casing with an alarm clock at the base.
 It was a commercial success.

 In 1971, JVC introduced the first discrete system for four channel quadraphonic sound on vinyl records - CD-4 (Compatible Discrete Four Channel) or Quadradisc, as it was called by the Radio Corporation of America (RCA) in the United States.

 In 1973, the JVC Cutting Center opened (in the USA) to provide mastering for CD-4 discs.
 The Mark II 1/2 speed system was used until mid-1975 when it was replaced with the Mark III 1/2 speed system.
 In 1978, Mobile Fidelity began using the JVC Cutting Center to 1/2 speed master Stereo/Mono discs.

 In 1975, JVC introduced the first combined portable battery-operated radio with inbuilt TV, as the model 3050.
 The TV was a 3 in black-and-white CRT.
 One year later, JVC expanded the model to add a cassette recorder, as the 3060, creating the world's first boombox with radio, cassette and TV.

 In 1976, the first VCR to use VHS was the Victor HR-3300, and was introduced by the president of JVC at the Okura Hotel in Tokyo on September 9, 1976.
 JVC started selling the HR-3300 in Akihabara, Tokyo, Japan on October 31, 1976.
 Region-specific versions of the JVC HR-3300 were also distributed later on, such as the HR-3300U in the United States, and HR-3300EK in the United Kingdom.